 A valid account in FOM is required for all sort appointments.
 All appointments are charged at actual sort time (billed in FOM) OR 80% of the reserved time, whichever is greater.
-In addition, a one-hour setup charge is added to each daily use per instrument.
+In addition, a one-hour setup charge is added to each daily use per instrument for the Aria sorters.
 This charge covers the setup of the instrument, including routine maintenance, cleaning, filling sheath, and QC.
 This charge does not include experiment setup (such as adjusting voltages and gating), which will happen during the appointment.

 Appointments cancelled more than 1 week in advance will not be charged.
 Appointments cancelled within 7-3 days will be charged for 50% of the reserved time.
 Appointments cancelled within 48 hours of the scheduled time will be charged 80% of the reserved time.
 "No shows" will be charged for 80% of the reserved time plus the 1-hour setup fee.
+(Cancellations for the Sony sorter are not included in this structure)